Birth is designed to be one of life’s most profound experiences, and it deserves to be honored, protected, and supported as such.

 Skilled Support for Physiological Birth

-My name is Rachel Fracassa, and midwifery isn’t just my profession, it is the calling on my life.
+My name is Rachel Fracassa, and midwifery isn’t just my profession, it is truly the calling of my life.
 I believe birth is not broken.
 It was designed to work in harmony with the deep intelligence of the mother’s body.

 My Training & Experience

-My path to midwifery has been anything but conventional, and my path has deeply shaped my approach to care.
-I trained through the traditional apprenticeship model, working closely with five different midwives in mid-Missouri and the Kansas City metro area.
+When I moved into formal midwifery training, I apprenticed with midwives in mid-Missouri and the Kansas City metro area.
 Each brought a different style and philosophy, which gave me a deep respect for the living, breathing nature of midwifery.
 There is no single way to support birth well.
 Good midwifery is responsive, relational, and grounded in both skill and intuition.

-I’m a Spinning Babies® Aware Practitioner and have trained in breech-specific bodywork, offering gentle, trauma-informed positional release work for breech babies as a complement and potential alternative to ECV.
-I maintain annual training through Breech Without Borders and am committed to increasing access to skilled, physiological breech birth for families who might otherwise feel out of options.
+My background in bodywork naturally led me to specialize in supporting babies in unique positions.
+I am a Spinning Babies® Aware Practitioner and have trained in breech-specific bodywork, offering gentle, trauma-informed positional release as a complement or potential alternative to ECV.
+Each year, I continue advanced training through Breech Without Borders, expanding my skills so that families seeking a safe, physiological breech birth have real options.

 My Philosophy

-I believe every mother deserves care that respects her instincts, honors her autonomy, and supports the body’s design.
+I believe every mother deserves care that respects her instincts, honors her autonomy, and supports the wisdom of her body’s design.
 My role is to offer guidance when it’s welcome, skill when it’s needed, and space always.

 What Sets My Care Apart

-• A commitment to physiological birth, with the skill and discernment to respond when complications arise
+• Commitment to physiological birth, with the training to respond wisely if complications arise

-• Hands-on skills offered with restraint, respect, and trust in the natural unfolding of labor
+• Hands-on skills used with restraint and respect, always trusting the natural unfolding of labor

 Flexible, Respectful Support